nmanoj0054/XNeuropile-webapp/README.md

 So, Now the branch is created..

-To moeve to bew branch, git checkout branch_name
+To move to branch, git checkout branch_name

 Work on the mentioned topic